A 2016 wrap up

-Our beloved jobs feel more like a marathon than like a sprint, but eventually, the amount of things happening makes you run like hell.
+- Our beloved jobs feel more like a marathon than like a sprint, but eventually, the amount of things happening makes you run like hell.
 That's particularly the case when comes the end of the year.
-Besides the fact that we were a lot out there, showcasing the work of a whole year, we had to deal with unscrupulous suppliers, various dramas as well as the everyday struggle to remain mentally and physically sain while working 24/7 for months.
+Besides the fact that we were a lot out there, showcasing the work of a whole year, we had to deal with unscrupulous suppliers, various drama as well as the everyday struggle to remain mentally and physically sain while working 24/7 for months.
 Wisely, I ran my very first marathon at this precise moment 👌🏼.
 Epic.

 Now, a couple of things on our 2017's list 😊

-Create more funny items,
+Create more funny products

-Hire someone cool,
+Hire someone cool

-- Help and inspire people reaching their goals,
+- Help and inspire people reaching their goals

-- Bring more happiness in people's life,
+- Bring more happiness in people's life

-- Giving back more more and more...
+- Give back more and more and more...